Toxic equivalency factor: TEF

 Exposure to environmental media containing 2,3,7,8-TCDD and other dioxins and dioxin-like compounds can be harmful to humans as well as to wildlife.
 These chemicals are resistant to metabolism and biomagnify up the food chain.
 Toxic and biological effects of these compounds are mediated through the aryl hydrocarbon receptor (AhR).
 Oftentimes results of human activity leads to instances of these chemicals as mixtures of DLCs in the environment.
 The TEF approach has also been used to assess the toxicity of other chemicals including PAHs and xenoestrogens.

 The TEF approach uses an underlying assumption of additivity associated with these chemicals that takes into account chemical structure and behavior.
 For each chemical the model uses comparative measures from individual toxicity assays, known as relative effect potency (REP), to assign a single scaling factor known as the TEF.

 TCDD

 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) is the reference chemical to which the toxicity of other dioxins and DLCs are compared.
 TCDD is the most toxic DLC known.
 Other dioxins and DLCs are assigned a scaling factor, or TEF, in comparison to TCDD.
 TCDD has a TEF of 1.0.
-Sometimes PCB126 is also used as a reference chemical, with a TEF of 0.1.
+Sometimes PCB 126 is also used as a reference chemical, with a TEF of 0.1.

 Determination of TEF

 TEFs are determined using a database of REPs that meet WHO established criteria, using different biological models or endpoints and are considered estimates with an order of magnitude of uncertainty.
-The characteristics necessary for inclusion of a compound in the WHO‘s TEF approach include:
+The characteristics necessary for inclusion of a compound in the WHO's TEF approach include: